wjsutton/python_charmers/challenges/day_02_pip_install.md

 python -m pip install --upgrade pip
 ```

-Often when working with python you'll need to pick up another person's script to fix a problem or adapt it for your own needs.
+Often when working with python you'll need to pick up another person's script to fix a problem or adapt it to your own needs.

 So today we'll be working through: